DOH-JPD2303/LinkageRefImp/README.md

 ```

 Next, let's create a dataset of true links to evaluate the performance of the rest of the pipeline.
-Note that following a join, the default data.table behavior is to add an `i.` prefix to any columns on the right hand side if it shares a name with the left hand side.
+Following a join, the default data.table behavior is to add the prefix `i.` to any columns on the right-hand side if it shares a name with the left-hand side.

 ```{r}
 # Row pairs can come in a jumbled order